 ALPHABET MATCHING GAME VOCABULARY FLASHCARDS

 Cherokee is an endangered Iroquoian language and the native language of the Cherokee people.
 Out of 376,000 Cherokee people, only around 2100 are fluent in the language.
 The dialect of Cherokee in Oklahoma is 'definitely endangered', and the one in North Carolina is 'severely endangered' according to UNESCO.
 The Lower dialect, formerly spoken on the South Carolina–Georgia border, has been extinct since about 1900.
-The dire situation regarding the future of the two remaining dialects prompted the Tri-Council of Cherokee tribes to declare a state of emergency in June 2019, with a call to enhance revitalization efforts.Communication skills developed while learning Cherokee can improve your interpersonal skills in your native langauge as well.
-Knowing Cherokee provides a competitive edge in career choices Skills like problem solving, dealing with abstract concepts, are increased when you study Cherokee.
-The study of Cherokee teaches and encourages respect for other people.
+The dire situation regarding the future of the two remaining dialects prompted the Tri-Council of Cherokee tribes to declare a state of emergency in June 2019, with a call to enhance revitalization efforts.Learning Cherokee improves the knowledge of your own language.
+You are at a distinct advantage in the global market if you are bilingual.
+Analytical skills improve when you study Cherokee.
+Studying Cherokee offers a sense of the past: culturally and linguistically.

 Cherokee Alphabet & Pronunciation